Reference number: CH000756

-How can I see how many files or directories are in a Linux directory?
+How to see how many files or directories are in a Linux directory

 Use the tree command

-The tree command is an easy and quick way to not only get a list of the files and directories, but to get a report with how many files and directories there are.
-Keep in mind if tree is run without any additional options that it will not only list the amount of files and directories in the current directory, but all subdirectories as well.
+The tree command is a quick way to get a list of the files and directories, and a count of files and directories.
+Realize if tree is run without any additional parameters, it lists the number of files and directories in the current directory and subdirectories.

-If you wish to list only the contents of the current directory, you can use the below command.
+To list only the contents of the current directory, you can use the following command.

 tree -i -L 1